Infrared Satellite Imagery

 Before we delve into what we can learn from infrared satellite imagery, we need to discuss what an infrared satellite image is actually displaying.
 Just like visible images, infrared images are captured by a radiometer tuned to a specific wavelength.
 Returning to our atmospheric absorption chart, we see that between roughly 10 microns and 13 microns, there's very little absorption of infrared radiation by the atmosphere.
 In other words, infrared radiation at these wavelengths emitted by the earth's surface, or by other objects like clouds, gets transmitted to the satellite with very little absorption along the way.

 You may recall from our previous lesson on radiation that the amount of radiation an object emits is tied to its temperature.
 Warmer objects emit more radiation than colder objects.
 So, using the mathematics behind the laws of radiation (namely Kirchhoff's Law and Planck's Law), computers can convert the amount of infrared radiation received by the satellite to a temperature (formally called a "brightness temperature" even though it has nothing to do with how bright an object looks to human eyes).
 Finally, these temperatures are converted to a shade of gray or white (or a color, as you're about to see), to create an infrared satellite image.
-Conventionally, lower temperatures are represented by brighter shades of gray and white, while higher temperatures are represented by darker shades of gray.
+Conventionally, lower temperatures (colder objects) are represented by brighter shades of gray and white, while higher temperatures (warmer objects) are represented by darker shades of gray.

 Of course, sometimes clouds block the satellite's view of the surface; so what's being displayed in cloudy areas?
 Well, while atmospheric gases absorb very little infrared radiation at these wavelengths (and thus emit very little by Kirchhoff's Law), that's not the case for liquid water and ice, which emit very efficiently at these wavelengths.
 Therefore, any clouds that are in the view of the satellite will be emitting infrared radiation consistent with their temperatures.
 Furthermore, infrared radiation emitted by the earth's surface is completely absorbed by the clouds above it.
 So, even though there is plenty of IR radiation coming from below the cloud and even from within the cloud itself, the only radiation that reaches the satellite is from the cloud top.
 Therefore, IR imagery is the display of either cloud-top temperatures or the Earth's surface temperature (if no clouds are present).